 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-The Centers for Disease Control and Prevention (CDC) found that 8.3% of deaths among adults ages 25 and older without a disability were attributed to physical inactivity.
-Costs associated with physical inactivity account for more than 11% of total health care expenditures and are estimated at $117 billion annually.
+Research from the Centers for Disease Control and Prevention (CDC) suggests that 8.3% of deaths among adults age 25 and older without a disability in the United States can be attributed to physical inactivity.

-According to America’s Health Rankings data, the prevalence of physical inactivity among women is higher among:
+According to America’s Health Rankings analysis, the prevalence of physical inactivity is higher among:

 HHS guidelines also recommend that pregnant or postpartum women continue to do at least 150 minutes of moderate-intensity aerobic activity each week.
-This should be done in consultation with a health care provider and be modified for pregnant women based on their medical conditions.
+This should be done in consultation with a health care provider and be changed as needed based on medical conditions.

-Additionally, a 2017 study found that workplace interventions to increase physical activity for working-age women led to an increase in moderate-to-vigorous-intensity levels of physical activity.
+A 2017 study showed that workplace interventions to increase physical activity for working-age women resulted in higher levels of moderate-to-vigorous-intensity physical activity.

 Healthy People 2030 has several physical activity objectives, including:

 Reed, Jennifer L., Stephanie A. Prince, Cara G. Elliott, Kerri-Anne Mullen, Heather E. Tulloch, Swapnil Hiremath, Lisa M. Cotie, Andrew L. Pipe, and Robert D. Reid.
-2017.
 “Impact of Workplace Physical Activity Interventions on Physical Activity and Cardiometabolic Health Among Working-Age Women: A Systematic Review and Meta-Analysis.”
-Circulation: Cardiovascular Quality and Outcomes 10 (2). https://doi.org/10.1161/CIRCOUTCOMES.116.003516.
+Circulation: Cardiovascular Quality and Outcomes 10, no. 2 (February 2017). https://doi.org/10.1161/CIRCOUTCOMES.116.003516.

 America’s Health Rankings builds on the work of the United Health Foundation to draw attention to public health and better understand the health of various populations.
 Our platform provides relevant information that policymakers, public health officials, advocates and leaders can use to effect change in their communities.